 Norva24’s decentralized operation model

-The set-up is designed to provide a decentralized decisionmaking, centralized support, a performance-oriented culture, and growth.
+The set-up is designed to provide decentralized decision-making combined with centralized support, a performance-oriented culture, and growth focus.
 Decentralized decision-making means that operational decisions are made by those individuals at the branch-level who have local relationships, expertise, and knowledge.
 Centralized support is provided so overall scale, corporate IT support, as well as capital and institutionalized best practices are achieved.
-A performance-oriented culture is monitored through monthly league table benchmarking across branches of margin levels and quarterly with respect to revenue growth, as well as training, measuring, and reviewing local branch managers and business units based on such benchmarking.
+A performance-oriented culture is monitored through benchmarking across branches, quarterly of margin levels and with respect to revenue growth, as well as training, measuring, and reviewing local branch managers and business units based on such benchmarking.

 Three simple levels of organization are set: Group level, country level and branch level.